afghanimah/restful_chat/README.md

 If you successfully connected to the server, then you will be put into the **Main Room**.
 There is only 1 room at this time.

 Now you can type a message and send it to other users.
-Due to the nature of using HTTP instead of sockets, you will only get updated information when you send a new message.
+Due to the RESTful nature of the system (not using sockets), you will only get updated information when you send a new message.

 Type `@help` to get a list of commands:
 - `@exit` or `@logout` to logout of the server